National Lotteries in Italy

 What happens if I don’t claim my Italian lottery prize in time?

 Claim windows run from 60 to 180 days depending on the game format.
 After the deadline expires, unclaimed prizes are transferred to ADM-administered public funds.
-No exceptions are made — even for large jackpots.
-If you use an online broker, automatic win notifications help prevent missed claims.
+No exceptions are made, even for large jackpots.

 Is it safe to play Italian lotteries online through brokers?